uvarc/rc-website/content/userinfo/rivanna/software/compilers.md

 man g++
 ```

-The default Gnu compilers on Rivanna are typically fairly old.
+The default GNU compilers on Rivanna are typically fairly old.
 Newer versions can be invoked through an appropriate [module](/userinfo/rivanna/software/modules).
 For available versions, please run
 ```
 module spider gcc
 ```